tombh/jekbox/README.md

 ##TODO
 Instructions for using a data container to persist Dropbox setup.
 All it will mean is that you don't have to link your account every time.

+Or maybe even automate the browser connection flow using Nokogiri.
+That way your Dropbox username and pasword could be provided as ENV vars and you wouldn't have to manually make the connection every time.